 Ashley comes alive when working to enhance the performance of individuals, teams, and organizations.
-A specialist in leadership and organization development, he has served as a consultant, coach, educator, researcher, and practitioner over more than 10 years working with hundreds of leaders.
+A specialist in leadership and organization development, he has served as a consultant, coach, educator, researcher, and practitioner over more than 10 years working with thousands of leaders.

 Ashley currently serves as the director of learning and leadership strategy for a Fortune 150 firm, where he is part of a team that leads large-scale enterprise leadership initiatives and champions work around fostering an organization-wide coaching culture.